-NB: Yeah, in general terms, they do and they're happy that they experiment and of course, what you can do is when you're inverted, you can actually then start to do core exercise on this in the inverted position and there's a lot of stuff on the Internet, on YouTube where you could see the exercise of people that actually do that.
-APM: Well, we'll put some links up to that if people haven't found it themselves.
-Thank you.
-NB: And so, you're stuck in here - APM: I'm stuck - NB: Yeah, I've got no idea how to do this.
+NB: And so, you're stuck in here -

+APM: I'm stuck -

+NB: Yeah, I've got no idea how to do this.
 There we are.
-It's different from mine so it's $-$ APM: Well, it's the same company I think, isn't it?
+It's different from mine so it's -

+APM: Well, it's the same company I think, isn't it?

 NB: I've got an old version which is much simpler.

 APM: So I have no idea how much these cost.
-We will put a link up on the website to this but this isif you Google Teeter tables, you will come up with a company in Peterborough who have very kindly loaned us this table for the evening.
+We will put a link up on the website to this but this is...if you Google Teeter tables, you will come up with a company in Peterborough who have very kindly loaned us this table for the evening.
 As you can see, it's a very well made device but as they say, there are other devices that are of similar available.

 NB: I mean it's interesting because if you just put it into a search "Teeter tables", you'll come up with something that is as cheap as £50 I think is the cheapest one we ever found.
+There's one that, you know...you get on Amazon for instance that...thanks very much.
+That's...

+APM: Hot isn't it...

+NB: Yeah... -

-There's one that, you knowyou get on Amazon for instance thatthanks very much.
-That's APM: Hot isn't it NB: Yeah - APM: I do know the gins and tonics are going down well in the audience.
+APM: I do know the gins and tonics are going down well in the audience.

 NB: Thank you very much.
 So yeah, Amazon sell one £80-90.
 This, the one I've got is a previous model.
 It's £400 and you can get then going up to £900 depending on whether you want bells and whistles and bits and pieces.
 So it's a huge range and I think if people are going to have a look at it, it's a mechanism of treatment.
 One thing they can do is if they've got their local therapist and the therapist has got one in their practice then they can go and then actually try it on a few occasions and see whether it works and that's quite a good way of doing it.
 If it does work then they can get their own and I usually say to people, "Look, if you're going to experiment, buy a cheap one.
 See how you get on and actually, once you've done that then, you know...if you like it and it works for you, get a more robust one."